 Hearing Aid Styles

-A wide range of technology and a host of features are available in each hearing aid style.
-The cost of hearing aids generally depends on the technology and the number of features the instrument has and not necessarily on the style selected.
-Today’s digital hearing aids are typically offered in various technology levels, such as basic, entry, advanced or premium level.
+A wide variety of hearing aid styles offer a range of technology and features.
+The cost of hearing aids is primarily determined by the technology level and features, rather than the style chosen.
+Modern digital hearing aids are available in different technology levels, such as basic, entry, advanced, or premium.

 - Manual dexterity and visual abilities